Salem-Cyber/Docs/docs/TestPlan.md

 c.
 Once the alert is done processing, select 'False Positive'

 d.
-On the expanded card, select this exact user in the left most dropdown list.
+On the expanded card, select this exact account in the left most dropdown list.

 e.
 Select 'Yes' to Confirm report as False positive